Here’s a truth bomb for you: repeat customers are essential for online business success.

 And when it comes time to launch a new product, those customers who’ve been following along will be more likely to open that email and click to learn more!

 3. Send thank-you notes and/or gifts

 A simple touch like a thank-you note can go a long way (especially if it’s handwritten).

 If you want to go a step further, you can give out repeat customer discount codes, a monthly freebie/digital download, or sneak peaks/first heads-up about new products.

 As an example, for my online bookshop, I created a summer reading planner in Canva and sent it to my email subscribers to download and print for free.

 I even had multiple people reply and thank me for sending it.
-And, now that it’s created, I can use it as a freebie to entice people to join my email list.
+And, once you create something like this, you can use it as a freebie to entice people to join your email list!